BRYAN MAYCOCK: artwork archive

 Picture

 Here, the only two negatives that were printed 8"x10" and kept safe in one of those large brown envelopes.
+The frame and steps in this piece were made of sheet rubber which made assembly a uniquely aromatic experience.

 Picture